 Communicating in public channels facilitates transparency and creates a searchable archive of past deals, decisions, and conversations.
 Try only to use private channels or Direct Messages for confidential or sensitive topics like budgets, deal approval, and commissions.

 Here are a few workflows we recommend:

 - Onboarding: Invite new team members to your key sales channels.
 Simply following what the rest of the sales team is talking about helps them get up to speed quickly.

 - Offboarding: Similarly, communicating in Slack ensures valuable information doesn’t get locked away in archived inboxes when people leave the company.

 - Account transitions: Invite your Account Manager or Customer Success Manager to the appropriate channel(s) after a sale closes so they can catch up on deal history, key players, and more.

 - Problem-solving: If there’s a potential issue with a deal, search key terms to identify strategies and tactics that solved similar issues for teammates in the past.
 Learn what didn’t work for teammates so your team can avoid making the same mistakes.
 Be sure to provide context so your teammates can you give informed advice by referencing an earlier message, file, or email.

 - Track initiatives outside of sales: Join key channels for teams across the company so you can follow what the product team is working on, the status of a new marketing campaign, or any other topic you’re interested in.

-Monitor customer activity across channels by creating highlight words for terms you care about — like your vertical or key accounts — so you receive notifications whenever they’re mentioned.
+- Monitor customer activity across channels: Create highlight words for terms you care about — like your vertical or key accounts — so you receive notifications whenever they’re mentioned.

 Tip: As you create more channels, be sure to name them in a consistent and predictable way so it’s easy for teammates to browse and identify the channels they want to join.